kkdey/GxT/README.md

 # GxT
-GxT is a software interface for computing gene trait association score
+GxT is a R/python pipeline to compute gene(G)-trait(T) association score using GWAS data and other transcriptomic and epigenomic data

+Authors: Kushal K. Dey, Karthik Jagadeesh, Alkes Price, Aviv Regev